RegionMiner subtask: Annotation and Statistics

 Within this section you can either

-- choose from previously uploaded BED files
+- choose from previously uploaded BED/BAM files

 When adding a new file, a new window will open, asking you to either